-Unpublished Clinical Trial Data of MS Drug Alemtuzumab Concerning
+Previously Unpublished Clinical Trial Data Explain Effects and Issues of Key MS Drug

 Alemtuzumab is a highly effective drug for MS, approved in more than 60 countries and used by more than 12,000 patients worldwide.
 However, there is an almost 50 per cent risk of secondary autoimmune diseases, some of which are life-threatening, such as platelet and kidney diseases.

 Although knowledge about these adverse effects was included in conference presentations and licensing submissions to European and US regulators, critical data to explain secondary autoimmune disease had not been scrutinised and published following peer review.